 Two Day-ahead Actions:

-1. PJM shall post constraint forecast information indicating if there is the potential for off-cost operations, two days prior to the operating day by 9 pm. (http://oasis.pjm.com/inform.html - sample at Figure 1 in Appendix 8) or a comparable website.
+1. PJM shall post constraint forecast information indicating if there is the potential for off-cost operations, two days prior to the operating day by 9 pm. (http://oasis.pjm.com/doc/projload.txt - sample at Figure 1 in Appendix 8) or a comparable website.

 2. PJM shall analyze transmission and generation outages in accordance with Appendix 2B to determine if the 600/400 MW contract flow is expected to be feasible under a security constrained dispatch in PJM.
 If any portion of the flow is not expected to be feasible under a security-constrained dispatch, PJM will determine what portion of the flow is expected to be feasible and post that information on the PJM OASIS.
 This advance notification is not binding on any party.